Stern (magazine)

 Stern (/de/, German for "Star", stylized in all lowercase) is an illustrated, broadly left-liberal, weekly current affairs magazine published in Hamburg, Germany, by Gruner + Jahr, a subsidiary of Bertelsmann.
-Under the editorship (1948–1980) of its founder Henri Nannen, it attained a circulation of between 1.5 and 1.8 million, the largest in Europe's for a magazine of its kind.
+Under the editorship (1948–1980) of its founder Henri Nannen, it attained a circulation of between 1.5 and 1.8 million, the largest in Europe for a magazine of its kind.

 Unusually for a popular magazine in post-war West Germany, and most notably in the contributions to 1975 of Sebastian Haffner, Stern investigated the origin and nature of the preceding tragedies of German history.
 In 1983, however, its credibility was seriously damaged by its purchase and syndication of the forged Hitler Diaries.
 A sharp drop in sales anticipated the general fall in newsprint readership in the new century.
-By 2019, circulation had fallen under half a million.
+By 2025, print circulation had fallen to 265,000.
+However, Stern's profile and readership has been substantially raised by its new digital offerings, including its website, app, and video formats.

 History and profile

 Journalistic style

-Henri Nannen produced the first 16-page issue (with the actress Hildegard Knef on the cover) on 1 Aug 1948.
-He had been able to obtain the licence from the British military government in Hannover despite his wartime service in SS-Standarte Kurt Eggers, a military propaganda unit in Italy.
+Henri Nannen produced the first 16-page issue (with the actress Hildegard Knef on the cover) on 1 August 1948.
+Nannen had been able to obtain the licence from the British military government in Hannover despite his wartime service in SS-Standarte Kurt Eggers, a military propaganda unit in Italy.
 He moved the magazine to Hamburg where, in 1965, he founded Gruner + Jahr, now one of the largest publishing houses in Europe.

-Under Nannen's direction, Stern sought to present itself as an exemplar of what in Germany is called nutzwertiger Journalismus ('useful journalism').
+Under Nannen's direction, Stern sought to present itself as an exemplar of what is known in Germany as nutzwertiger Journalismus ('useful journalism').
 The emphasis is on providing sufficient background on topic to allow readers opportunity to arrive at their own judgements rather than have these decided for them editorially or (as was commonly the case in the tabloid output of rival publisher Axel Springer) in the headlines.
-As a result articles tended to be longer and more investigative, while distinguished from those of the similarly directed Der Spiegel by the wider range of social and life-style issues covered, and by a greater reliance of illustration and graphic design.
+As a result, articles tended to be longer and more investigative, while distinguished from those of the similarly directed Der Spiegel by the wider range of social and life-style issues covered, and by a greater reliance of illustration and graphic design.